NN2Poly: A polynomial representation for deep feed-forward artificial neural networks: Simulation study and discussion

 \section{Simulation study and discussion}

-In this section, some simulation results will be presented, showcasing the effectiveness of NN2Poly, especially on those networks that satisfy the conditions presented in the previous section.
-Notably, if any MLP is randomly initialised under such constraints, the resulting polynomial inferred by NN2Poly perfectly matches the NN predictions.
-Therefore, the challenge here is to demonstrate that the NN can successfully learn patterns from data and the proposed method still can be used to understand them.
-To this end, the final section shows a real use case based on the Boston Housing dataset.
+In this section, some simulation results will be presented, showcasing the effectiveness of NN2Poly, especially on those networks that satisfy the $\ell_1$-norm equal to 1 constraint, presented in Section \ref{section_practical_implementation}.
+Notably, if any MLP is randomly initialized under such constraints, the resulting polynomial inferred by NN2Poly perfectly matches the NN predictions.
+Therefore, the challenge here is to demonstrate that the NN can successfully learn patterns from data and that the proposed method still can be used to understand them.
+To this end, the final section shows two real use cases with tabular data based on the Boston Housing data set (regression problem) \cite{harrisonHedonicHousingPrices1978} and the Forest Covertype data set (classification problem) \cite{blackardComparativeAccuraciesArtificial1999}.
+Tabular data has been identified still as an important challenge for neural networks \cite{borisovDeepNeuralNetworks2022}, and NN2Poly can be a useful tool in this line of research.
+The chosen real data sets (Boston Housing and Covertype) have been chosen following the recommendations for tabular data benchmarks and neural networks given in \cite{borisovDeepNeuralNetworks2022}.
+Other types of data, such as images (where each pixel would represent a variable), require future work when adapting the computational implementation, because, as explained in section \ref{section_avoid_high_order}, the number of variables considered is critical when scaling the method.